sbaviriseaty/sbaviriseaty/README.md

 🤔 I’m looking for help with finding and applying to any opportunities that will make the latter half of my undegraduate journey fullfilling while also allowing me to leverage my technical skills.
 I am particularly interested in any experiences geared towards women in tech, people of color, and/or individuals with disabilities.

-💬 Ask me about what it's like to work as a teaching assistant for an introductory MATLAB course.
+💬 Ask me about what software and hardware I like to use.

-📫 How to reach me: Feel free to email me at sbaviriseaty dot gmail dot com.
-Since you've already got my username, feel free to follow me on Twitter (@sbaviriseaty) and check out my website (sbaviriseaty dot me).
+📫 How to reach me: Feel free to email me at sbaviriseaty dot gmail [dot] com.
+Since you've already got my username, feel free to follow me on Twitter ([at] sbaviriseaty) and check out my website (sbaviriseaty [dot] me).

 😄 Pronouns: she/her/hers